Utah's Court Improvement Program

 The Court Improvement Program (CIP) was created as part of the Omnibus and Reconciliation Act of 1993, Public Law 103-55.
 CIP is administered by the U. S. Department of Health and Human Services, Administration for Children, Youth and Families.
 CIP provides funding and guidance to state court systems to develop and implement plans for improvement in the management of child welfare cases.

-The Administrative Office of the Utah State Courts administers three CIP grants in accordance with federal guidelines and requirements.
-The basic CIP grant program was expanded in 2006, adding components for training and data collection and analysis.
-Utah's CIP is governed by the Court Improvement Program Committee and its executive committee, the Statewide Table of Six.
+The Administrative Office of the Utah State Courts administers the CIP grant in accordance with federal guidelines and requirements.
+Utah's CIP's mission is to provide timely, tangible, and measurable improved outcomes for children and families in the child-welfare system relating to safety, permenency and well-being.
+Utah's CIP is governed by the Court Improvement Program Committee and its executive committee, the Statewide Table of Six (CIP Steering Committee).
 From its inception, CIP has made measurable improvements in Utah's child welfare system, including:

 Training Resources